Shamik1836/USAMobile/README.md

 # USAMobile

 The mobile version

-See the /frontEnd directory for the React-Native front-end.
+See the /website directory for the ReactJS front-end.
-See the /smartContract directory for the HardHat token contract code.
+See the /benjamins directory for the ERC token contract code.
+See the /mobile directory for the React-Native mobile application.